 - There are some larger schemes (e.g. whole school re-wires or projects that combine different disciplines e.g. boiler replacement combined with a whole school re-wire) which will be complicated to deliver due to programming issues; availability of decant space etc.; - Many schemes will need to be undertaken during the summer holidays due to the nature of the works e.g. the replacement of a slate roof on a Victorian School and therefore any potential slippages could have serious consequences.

 OTHER INFORMATION

-Key Contacts
+Kev Contacts

-David Martin - Head of Capital Delivery & Facilities Management - PRP
+David Martin - Head of Service for Corporate Landlord and Capital

 Tel: 01484 221000

 Email: David.Martin@kirklees.gov.uk